Francisco653/Spreadsheet-App/DependencyGraph/README.md

 ```

 # Comments to Evaluators:
 Thanks for all the help in Piaza!
-This work "stands on its own"
+This work "stands on its own".
+CLARIFICATION: I named the dictionary that has the dependents as keys "parents"".
+I named the dictionary that has the dependees as keys "children".
+I did this because it made more sense to me that way.
+Parents have children (dependents) and children have parents (dependees).

 # Consulted Peers:
 I consulted in Piazza for some questions I had regarding debugging.
 I used Copilot to search up dictionary syntax and HashSet syntax in C#.